Introduction What's New Features Installation Quick Start API Reference Configuration License

 The packages are lightweight wrappers around the PDF.js reference implementation.
 With extensive configuration options, individual features of the viewer can be enabled or disabled according to your needs.
 In addition, the packages provide a connection between the viewer and Qt, allowing it to be controlled through function calls.
 They also expose signals that enable the main application to react to events occurring within the viewer.

-The quick‑start information on this page is complemented comprehensive example implementations, which are available in the ‘examples’ directories of our GitHub repositories for pdfjs-viewer-pyside6 and pdfjs-viewer-pyqt6.
+The quick‑start guide on this page is supplemented by comprehensive example implementations, which can be found in the examples directories of the GitHub repositories for pdfjs-viewer-pyside6 and pdfjs-viewer-pyqt6.

 Key Benefits: